 China Rose was my first book, published in 1982.
-Party mystery, part gothic, it is the story of a young woman who is set to honor her father's wishes and marry the man to whom he had betrothed her as a child.
+Part mystery, part gothic, it is the story of a young woman who is set to honor her father's wishes and marry the man to whom he had betrothed her as a child.
 She arrives in London two weeks before the wedding date and encounters her fiance's two brothers, one of whom is a smooth-talking charmer, the other a renegade and sea-faring rebel.
 All three men vie for her hand but which one is the murderer, which one is the blackmailer, and which one steals her heart?

 Bound by the Heart was originally released in 1984.
 It was my first foray onto the sea, written at a time when romances justly earned the term "bodice rippers".
 It contained elements that I was not especially comfortable with at the time, namely a hero who rapes the heroine.
-With this reissue, I was given the opportunity to rewrite some of the scenes and while some may say I was just being politically correct, the real reason is that I never liked to think of my handsome privateer captain as a rapist and I was grateful for the chance to redeem his character.
+With this reissue, I was given the opportunity to rewrite some of the scenes and while some may say I was just being politically correct, the real reason I rewrote that scene is because I never liked to think of my handsome privateer captain as a rapist and I was grateful for the chance to redeem his character.